 Admittedly, these rates may seem higher than in some other popular IT outsourcing countries.
 But they’re still significantly lower than those in Western Europe and North America, where a software engineer of similar caliber could cost close to $100 per hour, or even more.

-Additionally, the recent reforms in licensing have dramatically improved the ease of doing business in the country — Ukraine ranks 20th globally in terms of how easy it is to start a business here (10).
+Additionally, the recent reforms in licensing have dramatically improved the ease of doing business in the country.

 Year by year, Ukraine is harmonizing its international policies and moving towards a more thriving business environment.
 The country is now close to hitting its target for 3.5% GDP growth in 2018.
 The Ukrainian government has already approved its Strategic Action Plan 2020, which includes cancelation of 450 outdated regulations, support of innovation initiatives, focus on the enhanced corporate governance of state agencies and privatization, and much more.